deltachat/deltachat-pages/en/help.md

 Note that in a Contact profile you may see and tap introducers but there is no green checkmark in the profile title.
-This means that the contact uses an inconsistent encryption setup and your chat with the contact will show a ["Messages may not be end-to-end encrypted anymore"](#nocryptanymore) warning.
+This usually means that the contact ["sent a message from another device"](#nocryptanymore).

 For more in-depth discussion of "guaranteed end-to-end encryption" please see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html)